School Nurses

 JCPS HEALTHCARE SERVICES FOR STUDENTS & OPT-OUT INSTRUCTIONS

-All of the following health care services are available and provided by JCPS School Nurses on an “as needed basis” to PreK-12th grade students.
-If you are a parent/guardian and do not want your student(s) to receive any of the following services, please click here to OPT-OUT of this health support.
+JCPS School Nurses provide vision, hearing and health screenings, using standard screening techniques, on an “as needed basis” to PreK-12th grade students.
+Vision screenings are provided yearly for all students in 1st and 5th grades.
+If you are a parent/guardian and do not want your student(s) to receive any of these services, please click here to OPT-OUT of this health support.